nag9s/Machine-Learning/statistics/measuring-central-tendency.md

 **It’s not really possible to pick a single age that fully represents the ages in the class.** The class is really made up of two sets of ages, those of the children and those of the parents.
 You can’t really represent both of these groups with a single number.

 ## Mode

+ The mode of a set of data is the most popular value, the value with the highest frequency.
+Unlike the mean and median, the mode absolutely  _has _ to be a value in the data set, and it’s the most frequent value.